ljbennett62/Runtime-container-security-for-Kube/README.md

 <img src="./images/verifyAllinone.png" width="100%" height="100%" alt="Component Model"  class="inline"/>

-### Generate test traffic by running sample applications
+### Step 3.
+Generate test traffic by running sample applications

 If you haven’t already deployed some sample applications, now is a good time to do that so that you’ll be able to see application containers running and their connections in NeuVector.